at-cg/PanAligner/test/README.md

-#Credits
+## Credits

-The given example has been taken from the [minigraph](https://github.com/lh3/minigraph.git)
+The given example has been taken from the [minigraph](https://github.com/lh3/minigraph.git).